AmreshSinha/Spotify-Cards-API/README.md

 ## Release Versions

 - **1.0.0**: Supports only Song Tracks.
-Can take input from user as name or id only currently.
+It can take input from the user as name or id only currently.

 ## Host Your Own